Tiffany Neal presenting Visual Schedules: A spectacular yet simple tool that is steeped in research and spans all ages—Let’s make them work for you!

 Disability and autism: Changing perceptions to foster community responsibility

 Behavioral and mental health needs are increasing rapidly within the school setting, and many students are only obtaining these services within the school setting.
 The shortage of credentialed school psychologists impacts the breadth of services to students, families, and schools.
 Additionally, a limited role for school psychologists leads to burnout.
-Attendees will engage in a strategy sessiondiscussing the ability to maximize collaborative partnership and leverage local resources to address staffing shortages and increase services to students.
+Attendees will engage in a strategy session discussing the ability to maximize collaborative partnership and leverage local resources to address staffing shortages and increase services to students.
 Collaborative partnerships may include district administrators, school boards, higher education institutions, and state associations.

 A greater knowledge of potential collaborative opportunities available to “grow your own” school psychologist.
 Additionally, attendees will have an opportunity to hear from other districts as to what has been impactful and successful for them.
 Furthermore, discussions about providing school psychological services in the face of personnel shortages, both widening the scope of practice for school psychologists and also how to address these services when there is a staffing shortage.